Dav1dex/Valorant-Match-Generator/README.md

 - I will try to find a way to download the program without all this hassle in the future *(if people actually want to use this)*
 - The last player defined cannot have a comma after the quote.
 This will cause an error.
 - As i said you can change the number of matches and the output file name in config.json
-- I will probably make a CS:GO version if people are intrested as it's not that hard (i just gotta change the name and the maps :P)
+- I will probably make a CS:GO version if people are intrested as it is not that hard (i just gotta change the name and the maps :P)
 - If you have any more questions message me on Discord at `アトレア#1921`